 However, where this supplier differs is the way in which they use their money.
 All the money that they receive is put back into building solar and wind parks.
 Therefore, they also generate 25% of the green electricity that they supply.

-The company has 35 energy parks, some of which are completed, some are under construction. and some are in planning.
-In ten years it has increased its installed capacity from 50.3 MW in 2009 to 87.2 MW in 2018.
+The company has 35 energy parks, some of which are completed, and some are under construction. and some are in planning.
+In ten years, it has increased its installed capacity from 50.3 MW in 2009 to 87.2 MW in 2018.

 As the company has an eye for creating a sustainable environment, it also plans to become a zero-carbon organization by 2025.

 We live in an energy-hungry world, and traditional energy suppliers have fed off that for decades.
 However, these renewable energy non-profits are proof that it is not all about pocketing the profits.